xxidbr9/binar-intro-collaboration/contributors/Aisarr.md

 I'm from Jakarta, Indonesia.
 I'm learning how to code.
 I love to learn and explore about new things.

+ ---

- - I’m currently learning HTML, CSS, Javascript.
+ - 🌱 I’m currently learning HTML, CSS, Javascript.
+ - 🧑‍🎓 I'm a bootcamp student at Binar Academy.
+ - 😀 I like to read in my free time.